About Capitalism In Crisis

 He is a radio producer and commentator who holds a PhD in labor economics.
-Sawyer is emeritus professor at a Jesuit university where he also held an endowed chair in social ethics.
+Sawyer is emeritus professor at a Jesuit university where he held an endowed chair in social ethics and also taught the freshman course in civics.
 Prior to entering academia, Jim managed human resource programs and served as policy advisor to a governor.
 He has taught graduate courses in economics, finance and management directed at working professionals in public, business and nonprofit management.
 Jim held a joint appointment at a research institute in a French university and served as Fulbright scholar in France and Portugal.
 His work is published in the U.S., U.K., France and Belgium.

 Some Publications by Jim Sawyer/James E. Sawyer: